ernstlab/GECSI/README.md

 BRCA1	2.3	    2.9	    3.0
 GAPDH	10.1	11.0	9.8
 ```
-Then, you will need to run these steps sequentially:

 ### Step 3: Compute distance between new samples and training samples ###